 67. The increased privatization of public spaces highlights the fact that assembly rights may require some recognition on private property that is open to the public.
+This is particularly relevant for online space as well, which is mostly privately owned.
 The interests of private owners have to be given due weight, but may have to be limited if the participants have no other reasonable way to convey their message to their target audience.
 Assemblies held on privately owned property with the consent of the owners enjoy the same protection as other assemblies.

-68. As far as restrictions on the manner of peaceful assemblies are concerned: participants should generally be left to determine whether they want to use equipment such as posters or megaphones or musical instruments to convey their message.
-Assemblies may entail the erection of structures, and the setting up of sound systems, to reach their audience, but given the temporary nature of assemblies, they need to be non-permanent constructions.
+68. As far as restrictions on the manner of peaceful assemblies are concerned: participants should generally be left to determine whether they want to use equipment such as posters or megaphones, musical instruments or other technical means to convey their message.
+Assemblies may entail the erection of structures, and the setting up of sound systems, online activities and other technical means to reach their audience, but given the temporary nature of assemblies, they need to be non-permanent constructions or acts

 69. In general, States parties should not place a limit on the number of participants in assemblies.
 Any such restriction can be accepted only if there is a clear connection with a legitimate ground for restrictions as set out in article 21, for example where public safety considerations dictate a maximum crowd capacity for a stadium or a bridge.

-70. The wearing of face coverings or other disguises by assembly participants, such as hoods or masks, may form part of the expressive element of a peaceful assembly or serve to counter reprisals, also in the context of new surveillance technologies, and serve to protect privacy.
-Assembly participants should not be prohibited from wearing face coverings where there is no demonstrable evidence of imminent violence on their part and probable cause for arrest.
-As such, blanket bans can only be justified on an exceptional basis.
+70. The wearing of face coverings or other disguises by assembly participants, such as hoods or masks, or face painting or face painting, may form part of the expressive element of a peaceful assembly or serve to counter reprisals, also in the context of new surveillance technologies, and serve to protect privacy.
+Assembly participants should never be prohibited from wearing face coverings where there is no demonstrable evidence of imminent violence on their part and probable cause for arrest.

-71. The collection of relevant information and data by authorities may under certain circumstances assist the management of assemblies, improve public accountability and constitute part of a proactive approach to preventing violations and abuses of rights from occurring.
-However, any information gathering, including through surveillance or the interception of communications, and the way in which data are retained and accessed, must strictly conform to the applicable international standards, including on the right to privacy, and may never be aimed at intimidating or harassing (would-be) participants in assemblies.
+71. The collection of relevant information and data by authorities may under certain circumstances be justified by the purpose of assisting the management of assemblies, improving public accountability and constituting part of a proactive approach to preventing violations and abuses of rights from occurring.
+However, the collection of any relevant information, including through surveillance or the interception of communications, and the way in which data are retained and accessed, must strictly conform to the applicable international standards, including the right to privacy, and may never be aimed at intimidating or harassing (would-be) participants in assemblies.
 Such practices should be regulated by appropriate and publicly accessible domestic legal frameworks compatible with international standards and subject to scrutiny by the courts.
+In particular, the authorities should always clarify if the information gathered is going to be shared with other authorities for other purposes than those directly related to the protection and improvement of the right to peaceful assembly (e.g.., for the investigation of other crimes that may have been committed by assembly participants) and such use should also be limited to cases strictly compatible with the protection of the right to privacy.”

-72. The mere fact that assemblies take place in public does not mean that participants’ privacy is not capable of being infringed, for example, by facial recognition and other technologies that can identify individual participants in a crowd.
+72. The mere fact that assemblies take place in public does not mean that participants’ right to privacy may be infringed, for example, by facial recognition and other technologies that can identify individual participants in a crowd.
 The same applies to the monitoring of social media to glean information about participation in peaceful assemblies.
 Independent scrutiny and oversight must be exercised over the collection of personal information and data of those engaged in peaceful assemblies.